-‘Big Brother 19’ Spoilers: Victor Planning A Finale Proposal For Nicole?
+‘Big Brother 19’ Spoilers: Victor Planning Proposal For Nicole At ‘BB19’ Finale?

 Victor said, “Ultimately, the goal when you’re dating somebody, right, is to get married but you just kind of go with the flow and see what happens.”

 With Victor packing his bags and relocating to Michigan to be with his Big Brother 18 love Nicole, it’s not out of the question that he might use the big CBS stage at the live Big Brother 19 finale to drop to one knee and pop the big question.
-Nicole made no secret of the fact that she wants to get married and start a family and her past two BB showmances, one with Hayden in BB14 and the other with Corey in BB18 flopped, but she recently shared a pic of Victor on her Twitter account and captioned it “third times a charm.”
+Nicole made no secret of the fact that she wants to get married and start a family, and her past two BB showmances, one with Hayden in BB14 and the other with Corey in BB18 flopped, but she recently shared a pic of Victor on her Twitter account and captioned it “third times a charm.”

 If Big Brother 18‘s Nicole and Victor do get hitched, they’ll join a small club of married BB alums.
 Jeff and Jordan from BB11 got engaged on BB14, married last year and have a son named Lawson.
 BB13‘s Daniele and Dominic have been married for four years and are planning to start a family soon.
 BB12 and 13‘s Rachel and Brendon got hitched five years ago and had a daughter.
-With the Big Brother 19 finale just one week away, we won’t have to wait too long to see if Paul can ride his recent HoH win to final two, whether Matt and Raven continued their condom-hiding antics in the jury – and if Victor will propose on finale night.
+With the Big Brother 19 finale just one week away, we won’t have to wait too long to see if Paul can ride his recent HoH win to the final two, whether Matt and Raven continued their condom-hiding antics in the jury, and if Victor will propose on finale night.
 Check back for more Big Brother 19 spoilers.

 [Featured Image by Johnny Vy/CBS]